Metro Atlanta

 2 shot at Atlanta warming center; GBI investigating after officer returned fire

-Atlanta police responded to the Central Park Recreation Center on Thursday after two people were shot, officials said.
+Atlanta police responded to the Central Park Recreation Center on Thursday, Jan.
+15, 2026, after two people were shot, officials said.
 (Ben Hendren for the AJC)

-Atlanta police responded to the Central Park Recreation Center on Thursday after two people were shot, officials said.
+Atlanta police responded to the Central Park Recreation Center on Thursday, Jan.
+15, 2026, after two people were shot, officials said.
 (Ben Hendren for the AJC)

-The two victims were also taken to Grady and are expected to survive, he said.
-One man suffered four to five gunshot wounds, while the other was shot in his legs, police said.
+The two gunshot victims are expected to survive, police Maj.
+Peter Malecki told reporters at the scene.
+One suffered four to five gunshot wounds, while the other was shot in his legs, police said.
+The officer was not injured.

-Atlanta police are investigating after a shooting at a recreation center.
+Atlanta police are investigating after a shooting Thursday at the Central Park Recreation Center.
 (Ben Hendren for the AJC)

-Atlanta police are investigating after a shooting at a recreation center.
+Atlanta police are investigating after a shooting Thursday at the Central Park Recreation Center.
 (Ben Hendren for the AJC)

 A metal detector is installed at the front door of the recreation center, near a “no weapons” sign.
 Security officers are also present, along with routinely assigned off-duty police officers for protection, Malecki confirmed.

-“Thankfully, (the officer) was there, because it certainly could have been much, much worse,” he said, adding that investigators are still looking into how someone was able to enter the building with a weapon.
+“Thankfully, (the officer) was there, because it certainly could have been much, much worse,” he said, adding that investigators are still looking into how Wooten was able to enter the building with a weapon.

 A sign on the door of Atlanta’s Central Park Recreation Center, where two people were shot Thursday, alerts those who enter that firearms are not permitted.
 (Ben Hendren for the AJC)